toan-vt/toan-vt.github.io/_pages/about.md

 About
 ======
 I am a master student in Computer Science at The University of Tennessee at Chattanooga.
 I have a broad interest in data mining and its applications.
 Currently, I am working with Dr. Mina Sartipi on urban computing and intelligent transportation systems.
 I obtained a bachelor degree in Computer Engineering at Ho Chi Minh City University of Technology.
-During my undergraduate, I spent a summer at TUAT, Tokyo.
+During my undergraduate, I spent summers at TUAT, Tokyo.

 Recent Updates
 ======